ytsutano/jitana/README.md

         * Never use pointers with implied ownership.
         * Don't abuse smart pointers.
         * Avoid Java-style intrusive inheritance which implies pointer semantics.
 Prefer generic algorithm for static polymorphism, and  type erasure for dynamic polymorphism.
+    * Write less.
         * Use the standard generic algorithms.
 * Any C++ code *must* be formatted using `clang-format` with provided `.clang-format` file before committing to the repository.

 ## Building